 Ritchie Graves has served as Chief of the Columbia Hydropower Branch within NOAA Fisheries’ West Coast Region since 2006.
 He is responsible for staff working on mainstem Snake and Columbia River hydropower issues.

 Jennifer L. Harder is an associate professor at University of the Pacific, McGeorge School of Law, where she teaches courses in water, environmental & administrative law.
 She was previously a partner at Downey Brand LLP.

 Elizabeth E. Howard is a shareholder at Schwabe Williamson & Wyatt PC and heads its Real Estate, Land Use and Environmental Law Department.
-She focuses on water rights, wetlands, water quality and agricultural law.
+Her practice focuses on water rights, wetlands, water quality and agricultural law.

 Olivier Jamin is an attorney at Davis Wright Tremaine LLP.
 His work includes advising clients on federal and state environmental compliance issues, as well as regulatory issues in the food and beverages industry.

 Kirk B. Maag co-leads the Agribusiness, Food, and Beverage Team at Stoel Rives LLP.
-He advises clients on water rights, real property transactions, ESA issues, and regulations governing solid and hazardous wastes.
+He advises on water rights, real property transactions, Endangered Species Act issues, and regulations governing solid & hazardous wastes.